hawezo/BurgerKingBot/README.md

 ```

 And yes, I know, I could have put more efforts and less redundancy in parsing the code from the string.

+## Libraries used

+- [CefSharp](https://github.com/cefsharp/CefSharp): used to emulate an offscreen web browser thanks to Chromium.
+Its downside is its size, about 60 Mo.
+- [ShellProgressBar](https://github.com/Mpdreamz/shellprogressbar): used to display a fancy progress bar.

 ---